imgeorgiev/ubuntu_setup/README.md

 # ubuntu-setup

-A semi-sripted guide of how to install and setup my Ubuntu config focused on robot software development with ROS.
+A (mostly) scripted configuration install for Ubuntu geared towards robotics and machine learning development.
+This config mostly aimed towards productivity but also tries to stay sexy.
+It strikes a good balance between development friendly and being MacOS-like user friendly.

 ![](img/desktop.png)

 ## 1. Linux distro
 For most of my projects, I use ROS which bounds me to use Ubuntu.
-This repo supports xenial (16),  bionic (18) and focal (20).
+This repo supports xenial (16), bionic (18), focal (20) and jammy (22).
 So first install your favourite [ubuntu flavour](https://ubuntu.com/download/flavours).
 I personally prefer Kubuntu which strikes a nice balance between eye candy, functionality and speed.

 ## 2. Install all ubuntu apps
 Run the script `full_install.sh` with sudo to install everything that I have managed to automate.
 It includes:

 - zsh + terminator setup
+- vim
 - ROS
 - Mailspring email client
 - Google Chrome
 - WPS Office
-- vim
 - Eigen
 - Spotify
 - VSCode - remember to sync settings with Settings Sync extension
 - CLion - remember to sync settings
 - Pycharm - remember to sync settings
+- Latte dock
+- Gesture control
 - many many small apps and utilities

 ## 3. Manually install external apps
 - [GPU] Install JetPack via the nvidia SDK manager
 - [TeamViewer](https://www.teamviewer.com/en/download/linux/)
 - [Miniconda](https://docs.conda.io/en/latest/miniconda.html) - Note that Anaconda has some issues running with ROS.
 For this purpose remove the path sourcing for it from `.bashrc` and source it only whenever needed.
 For that purpose I have made a custom command called `start_conda` within the `.custom_commands.bash` file
-- Install Popcorn time

 ## 4. Customisations